International Year One - Accounting and FinanceStudy level: International Pathways Programme

 The International Year One study route will be delivered by CU, part of the Coventry University Group, for and on behalf of Coventry University.

 - If you choose to study in Coventry for your International Year One, then your learning will be based at CU Coventry.
-Subject to meeting requirements you will then transition to the relevant Coventry University subject faculty building for your progression degree.
+Subject to meeting requirements you will then transition to the relevant Coventry University subject building for your progression degree.

 - If you choose to study in London for your International Year One, then your learning will be based at CU London (North Greenwich).
 Subject to meeting requirements you will then transition to Coventry University London in the City of London for your progression degree.